 Americans often hear warnings of rising obesity rates among humans, but pets are equally affected.
 The Association for Pet Obesity estimates that the U.S. is now home to over 100 million overweight or obese dogs and cats, up from 80 million in 2013.
 Some owners think the extra pounds make their pets just a little cuter but in fact, the consequences of overweight and obesity can be quite staggering.
 These include a higher risk for problems with joints, as well as the liver, kidney, and heart.
 One study has already shown that at least in the case of Labradors, even being moderately overweight can significantly reduce their life expectancy by nearly two years.
 If you have a pup who is getting a little round in the sides, what can you do to help them get leaner and fitter?

 Determine Your Pet's Obesity Level

 The first step towards battling obesity involves classifying your pooch according to the standard Body Condition Scoring Chart.
-This chart rates dogs from 1 (very thin) to 5 (obese).
-It relies on factors like rib visibility and how ‘rounded’ your dog looks when you view them from above.
+There are two different versions of the chart used, so it’s important you check with your vet which one they’re following.
+The first chart rates dogs from 1 (very thin) to 5 (obese), while the second chart rates them from 1 (very thin) to 9 (obese).
+Both charts rely on factors like rib visibility and how ‘rounded’ your dog looks when you view them from above.
 A healthy dog, for instance, has ribs that can be felt, since there is no excess fat covering them.
 VCA Hospitals provide an easy test so you can gauge your pet’s obesity levels.
 Just place one hand on a flat surface and use your other hand to feel the knuckles of the first hand.
 This is how your dog’s ribs should feel beneath their skin.

 Pay a Visit to Your Vet